javelit/docs/content/develop/concepts/app-design/_index.md

 <h5>Dataframes</h5>

 Dataframes are a great way to display and edit data in a tabular format.
-Understand the UI and options available in Jeamlit.
+Understand the UI and options available in Javelit.

 </RefCard>